GaneshWiz07/TRUTHLENS-DEEPFAKE-DETECTOR/chrome-extension/README.md

 ### Test 2: Context Menu
 1. Go to any website with images (e.g., news sites, social media)
 2. Right-click on an image
-3. Verify "Scan with DeepFake Detector" appears in context menu
+3. Verify "Scan with TruthLens" appears in context menu

 ### Test 3: Analysis Flow
-1. Right-click an image and select "Scan with DeepFake Detector"
+1. Right-click an image and select "Scan with TruthLens"
 2. Should see "Analyzing media...
 Please wait." notification
 3. After a few seconds, should see result notification
 4. Click notification to open web app